EdenExperiments/Gyoshin-The-Raid-Planner/README.md

 Complete Beta testing with members of FFXIV discord (3000 people in channel), analyse feedback and develop roadmap further and debug my commands where required.

+Allow creation of parties with just !Create and use best agreed format

 Allow users to sign up to parties using emjoi reactions.

 Expand available roles to include limited Jobs (Blue Mage).